tmaybe/dev.socrata.com/_posts92016-06-26-quickly-building-an-ember-app-backed-by-socrata-open-data.md

 icon: fa-bar-chart
 ---

-In this post we're going to be making a simple bar chart out of Chicago Transit Authority's yearly ridership data, provided by the [City of Chicago's open data portal](https://data.cityofchicago.org/).
-We'll assume you have [Ember CLI](https://ember-cli.com/) to help us initialize our project and generate scaffolding as we develop.
-We'll also make use of the [`ember-socrata`](https://emberobserver.com/addons/ember-socrata) and [`ember-cli-chartjs`](https://emberobserver.com/addons/ember-cli-chartjs) addons for pulling data from a Socrata data repository and displaying it with a simple chart.
+[`ember-socrata`](https://emberobserver.com/addons/ember-socrata) is an addon for the client-side Javascript framework [Ember](http://emberjs.com/),specifically its data abstraction layer Ember Data.
+Ember Data allows you to create your application's models based on data retrieved data from some client-side service. `ember-socrata` is an adapter that allows you to pull information directly from a Socrata open data repository.
+In this post we're going to walk through how simple it is to utilize `ember-socrata` to build a bar chart out of Chicago Transit Authority's yearly ridership data, provided by the [City of Chicago's open data portal](https://data.cityofchicago.org/), a Socrata open data repository.

+For this walkthrough, I'll assume you have [Ember CLI](https://ember-cli.com/) installed.
+It is a command line tool that allows you to quickly initialize a project and generate scaffolding.
+We'll also make use of the [`ember-cli-chartjs`](https://emberobserver.com/addons/ember-cli-chartjs) addon for displaying our data with a simple chart.
 All the code in this walkthrough is located at https://github.com/zachgarwood/cta-ridership.

 [![Ember][ember-badge]][embadge]
 [![Ember Socrata][ember-socrata-badge]][embadge]